cube-js/cube/guides/react-dashboard/content/1_overview_and_analytics_backend.md

 We're going to store our data for the dashboard in [PostgreSQL](https://www.postgresql.org/), a free and open-source relational database.
 For those who don’t have Postgres or would like to use a different database, I’ll put some useful links on how to do the same setup for different databases, such as MongoDB, later in this tutorial.

 Next, we’ll install [Cube.js](https://github.com/cube-js/cube.js) and connect it to the database.
-Cube.js is an open-source framework for building analytical web applications.
-It creates an analytics API on top of the database and handles things like SQL organization, caching, security, authentication, and much more.
+Cube.js is an open-source analytical API platform for building analytical applications.
+It creates an analytics API on top of the database and handles things like SQL generation, caching, security, authentication, and much more.
-For the sake of simplicity you can think of Cube.js as dashboard framework.

 We’ll also use [AWS Cognito](https://aws.amazon.com/cognito/) for user registrations and sign-ins and [AWS AppSync](https://aws.amazon.com/appsync/) as a GraphQL backend.
 Optionally, you can use your own authentication service, as well as GraphQL backend.
 But to keep things simple, we’ll rely on AWS services for the purpose of this tutorial.

 The frontend is a React application.
-We’re going to use Cube.js playground to generate a React dashboard boilerplate with a report builder and a dashboard.
+We’re going to use Cube.js Playground to generate a React dashboard boilerplate with a report builder and a dashboard.
 It uses [Create React App](https://create-react-app.dev/) under the hood to create all the configuration and additionally wires together all the components to work with Cube.js API and a GraphQL backend.
 Finally, for the visualizations, we’ll use Recharts, a powerful and customizable React-based charting library.

 ## Setting up a Database and Cube.js